BerriAI/litellm/docs/my-website/docs/tutorials/lm_evaluation_harness.md

 This tutorial assumes you're using the `big-refactor` branch of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/big-refactor)

+NOTE: LM Harness has not updated to using `openai 1.0.0+`, in order to deal with this we will run lm harness in a venv

 **Step 1: Start the local proxy** see supported models [here](https://docs.litellm.ai/docs/simple_proxy)
 ```shell